LayoutXML/AppListManager/README.md

 ```
 Override
 public void allListener(List<AppData> appDataList, Integer filterFlags, Boolean match) {
-    //Your code replacing main List<AppData> with a new one.
-Notify adapters about dataset changing etc...
+    //Your code replacing main List<AppData> with a new one, invoking sort, notifying adapters about dataset
 }
 ```
 2. If you have decided to create listeners in your `onCreate` method, create a new `allListener` like this: